 Google, the company behind Chrome OS, is – perhaps unsurprisingly – a dab hand when it comes to building Chromebooks as well, as the Pixelbook Go shows.
 Google has packed in some brilliant hardware into this device, so while it's more expensive than many other Chromebooks out there, it offers a level of performance that others cannot match.

 However, we should point out that Google launched the Pixelbook Go in 2019, so it's beginning to show its age.
-While it still performs brilliantly, there are newer, more future-proof, Chromebooks out there, some of them are cheaper as well.
-Hopefully Google is gearing up to unleash a new Pixelbook soon.
+Unfortunately, the company dissolved the division last September, so we're unlikely to see an updated Pixelbook soon.